MeidasTouch: 2020 U.S. presidential election

-2020–2021 Georgia Senate Elections
+2020–2021 Georgia Senate elections

 The SuperPAC targeted Republican candidates in the 2020–21 United States Senate election in Georgia and the 2020–21 United States Senate special election in Georgia with several televised attack ads, billboards, direct mailings and door-to-door canvassing efforts.

 Most notably, MeidasTouch aired an advertisement called "The Grinches of Georgia."
 CNN said of the ads, "Humor is the chosen route for Democrat-backed Meidas Touch.
 Their television ads show Perdue and Loeffler with green faces and Grinch-like features.
 A nursery rhyme narration includes the verse, "Their stockings were stuffed from the stocks that were sold, when they heard Covid was coming, before we were told."
 The Hill credits MeidasTouch as framing the Republican candidates Kelly Loeffler and David Perdue as "Looting Loeffler" and "Chicken Perdue," respectively.
 "The ad takes aim at the senators—dubbed 'Looting Loeffler and Chicken Perdue'—and highlights the controversies surrounding their stock purchases," The Hill said.
 The "Grinches" ad campaign also included matching billboards and mailers.

-Criticism and controversy
+News network and podcast

+On July 22, 2024, shortly after JD Vance was named Donald Trump's running mate, MeidasTouch editor-in-chief Ron Filipkowski posted a clip from a 2021 Fox News interview in which Vance stated, "we are effectively run in this country via the Democrats, via our corporate oligarchs, by a bunch of childless cat ladies who are miserable at their own lives and the choices that they've made and so they want to make the rest of the country miserable too."
+The resurfaced remarks from Vance sparked viral outrage against the candidate across social media, with many celebrities weighing in, including Jennifer Aniston and Taylor Swift.
+Swift, referencing Vance's comments, signed off her post endorsing Kamala Harris as a "childless cat lady."

+In 2024, Adam Mockler joined MeidasTouch as a contributor, anchoring coverage and commentary.

+Following the 2024 presidential election, prominent Democratic politicians such as Joe Biden, Hakeem Jeffries, Elizabeth Warren and Adam Schiff have made appearances on the podcast.
+The network has also weighed in on Canadian politics, with New Democratic Party MP Charlie Angus appearing as a guest commentator.
+As of March 2025, the network had 12 full-time employees and 30 regular contributors.

+In July 2025, MeidasTouch unearthed a video clip of a 2010 deposition by convicted sex offender Jeffrey Epstein, in which he was asked if he had socialized with underage girls in the presence of Donald Trump.